javajosh/project-shiny/README.md

 # Project Shiny

-This is an adaptation of the vertx gradle template using groovy as the primary language.
+Goal: create a working Vert.x projec using compiled Groovy verticles, Logback-based logging, and working unit and integration tests.

-Starting with the original template, [these are the steps that I took to get the project in this state](https://github.com/javajosh/vertx-gradle-template/commits/master) :
+Starting with the original template, [these are (roughly) the steps that I took to get the project in this state](https://github.com/javajosh/vertx-gradle-template/commits/master) :

 1. Clone
 2. Remove unwanted files